 All pupils and staff in St Alban's take part in regular Christian Meditation sessions.
 Meditation is a form of prayer which allows the pupils a chance to be silent and experience God's love in silence.
 Meditation leads to increased self-knowledge and self acceptance and deepens their personal relationship with God.

-Gweddion is the time where the pupils are provided the opportunity to plan and lead their own acts of worship in the classroom.
+Gweddiwn is the time where the pupils are provided the opportunity to plan and lead their own acts of worship in the classroom.

 Celebrating the Liturgical Calendar

 At St. Alban's we take the time to celebrate the seasons of the Liturgical Year.
-We spend time in our R.E lessons looking at the events in the churches calendar and we celebrate many of them together through collective worship.
+We spend time in our R.E lessons looking at the events in the liturgical calendar and we celebrate many of them together through collective worship.
 During important celebrations of the liturgical calendar we hold workshops and prayer groups with parents and children.